Volcanic eruptions in Iceland

 The recent eruptions on Reykjanes peninsula.

-Seven volcanic eruptions have taken place at the peninsula in the last 3-4 years.
+Twelve volcanic eruptions (Hawaiian type or fissure eruptions) have taken place at the peninsula since March 2021.

-• Second eruption started on the 3rd of August 2022
+• Second eruption started from same magma champer at Meradalir on the 3rd of August 2022

-• Third eruption started on the 10th of July 2023 in Meradalir only few hundred meters away from the first ones.
+• Third eruption started on the 10th of July 2023 at Litli-Hrútur only few hundred meters away from the first ones.
 It only lasted for few weeks.

-• Fifth eruption started very close to Grindavík on the 14th of January 2024.
+• Fifth eruption started also very close to Grindavík at Sundhnúkar on the 14th of January 2024.
 It was active for few days, but lava destroyed both infrastructure and few houses in the village.

 • Sixth eruption started 8th of February 2024 in same area as the one from 18th of December.
 Already in the first hours it had blocked the road to the Blue Lagoon

-• Seventh eruption started on the 16th of March.
-Lave have already flowed over the road to the Blue Lagoon
+• Seventh eruption started on the 16th of March 2024, between Stóra-Skógfell and Hagafell.
+Lava have already flowed over the road to the Blue Lagoon

 Red sky as volcanic eruption started in Iceland